simon-ritchie/apysc/README.md

 ## What apysc can do in its current implementation

-- **Save HTML or use it on the Jupyter notebook, JupyterLab, and Google Colaboratory!**
+- **Save HTML or use it on the Jupyter Notebook, JupyterLab, and Google Colaboratory!**

 ![](https://github.com/simon-ritchie/apysc/blob/main/assets/jupyterlab_interface.png)